-The Styles administration panel is used to edit CSS (Cascading Style Sheets) for your website, and has a similar layout to the Pages panel.
+The Styles panel is used to edit CSS (Cascading Style Sheets) for your website, and has a similar layout to the Pages panel.

 On this page:

 Note: For performance benefits, you may wish to host your CSS as flat files (outside of the Textpattern database) instead of using this panel.

 The first column is the list of the current style sheets, as well as an indication of which one you are currently editing.